 - The thick grip of the wrist roller helps to improve grip strength.

-The behind the back wrist curl targets your forearm flexors and improves your finger strength.
+The behind-the-back wrist curl targets your forearm flexors and improves your finger strength.
 Both are important for grip strength and improving your ability to grip it and rip it.
 A major advantage of this variation, as opposed to other options, is adding load in increments.

-Benefits of the Behind-The-Back Barbell Wrist Curl
+Benefits of the Behind-the-Back Barbell Wrist Curl

-- The ability to add incremental load.
+- You’ll have the ability to add incremental load.

-- Improves finger and grip strength.
+- This move improves finger and grip strength.

 Your fingers are incredibly strong — strong enough for some people to climb mountains while supporting their entire weight with a few fingertips.
 While a lot of grip exercises use a crush grip, the plate pinch trains the pinch grip, getting the fingers, thumbs, and forearms strong.

 How to Do the Plate Pinch

-Coach’s Tip: Make sure you have your chest up shoulders down to maintain good posture.
+Coach’s Tip: Make sure you have your chest up and shoulders down to maintain good posture.
 For added difficulty, walk while pinching the plates.